JoeHughes9877/JoeHughes9877/README.md

 ## Hi there 👋

-Hi, I'm Joe, a student at Staffordshire University.
+Hi, I'm Joe, a student at Aston University.
 I'm passionate about front-end development, with a focus building interactive web apps using React.

 - 🔭 I’m currently working on improving my knowledge of API integration and React by rebuilding my quotes application with new features and enhancements.
 - 🌱 I’m learning React to expand my skills in front-end development and game development.